 - Short Sale Buyers Pay Too Much: In some metropolitan areas, listing agents may deliberately price a short sale below market value.
 It's a tactic short sale agents use to attract multiple offers.
 After all, a listed price on a short sale is fabricated, because you won't know how much a bank will accept until the offer is submitted.
 But many banks will consider a price at a minimum of 90 percent of market value.
 Some banks reject short sales because the offers are unreasonable.

-- Short Sale Banks Won't Accept a Severely Discounted Payoff: Sellers are often astonished to discover that in markets where prices have fallen over a five-year period, a home might be worth 50 percent or less of its original value when the seller bought it.
+- Short Sale Banks Won't Accept a Severely Discounted Payoff: Sellers are often astonished to discover that in markets where prices have fallen over a five-year period, a home might be worth 50% or less of its original value when the seller bought it.
 Banks understand declining markets.

 Moreover, banks will conduct their own research about value and come to the same conclusion.
 The value of the home is not based on the amount of the mortgage; it's based on recent comparable sales.
 This means a bank will accept market value because if the home went through foreclosure and then back on the market, it would still sell for market value.